Netherlands 2023 "Prehistoric animals (II)"

 On September 26th, 2023, the Post Authority of the Netherlands, PostNL, issued the second 3 of 12 Mini-Sheets with personal stamps showing "Prehistoric Animals".

-Personal stamps are stamps proposed by some individuals or organizations, accepted, printed, and sold by PostNL.
+Personal stamps are stamps proposed by individuals or organizations, accepted, printed, and sold by PostNL.

 The first 3 Mini-Sheets were issued on June 13th, 2023.
 Detailed descriptions of the first issue as well as details about the design team for the entire series of mini-sheets, can be found here.

 The denomination on these stamps is "1", the rate for items weighing up to 20g with destinations in the Netherlands and has a value of €1,01 at the time of issue.
 Each stamp sheet in the "Prehistoric Animals" series includes five personal stamps in five different designs.
-Three stamps feature various images of the reconstruction prehistoric animal in its natural habitat.
-The other two stamps feature fossils of the same animal, surrounded by drawn earth layers in which that fossil was found.
+Three stamps feature various images of the reconstructions of the prehistoric animals in their natural habitats.
+The other two stamps feature fossils of the same animal, surrounded by stylized earth layers in which that fossil was found.

 Fossils of all prehistoric animals depicted on the stamps were found on the seabed of the southern North Sea.